phageghost/python-genome-browser/README.md

 Well, you _can_ browse, in a sense, by calling the visualizer with different sets of coordinates.
 But it's not really designed for the kind of interactive, dynamic browsing experience provided by the other tools -- as mentioned earlier it is optimzed for rendering static "browser snapshots".
 That being said, however, we may add controls to provide interactive browser functionality when used inside a Jupyter notebook in a future version . . .

+Logo makes use of clipart by Paula Washington at [AnimalsClipart.com](http://animalsclipart.com/pig-design/)